meshery/meshery/install/playground/readme.md

 After this create the namespace `monitoring` and apply `prometheus.yaml`.
 Notice the job_name: `prometheus` configured with two targets.
 It is the address of node exporter running on each node.

+## Grafana deployment
+Grafana uses prometheus as data source and expose it 3000.
+Prometheus and Node exporter should be deployed a long as with Grafana.

+Create the namespace `monitoring` if not already done and apply `grafana.yaml`.
+Notice that url in the data source should match with prometheus

 ### Nginx Configuration for websocket (until annotations issue is solved)
 ## When to do this: Whenever Ingress is reset directly or indirectly(via scaling deployments).